vinaynaidu/blog/_posts/2015-09-08-custom-slackbot-integration.markdown

                     :channel channel_id}]
         (post-to-slack response))

-Here, I'm using `pugme.herokuapp.com` api to get an array of random pug image urls, with count 1 so there will just be one item in the array, and returning that url in payload.
+Here, I'm using `pugme.herokuapp.com` api to get an array of random pug image urls, with count 1 so there will just be one item in the array, and returning the url in payload.

 All tasks are performed in the `spacerain.tasks` <a href="https://github.com/vinaynaidu/SpaceRain/blob/master/src/spacerain/task.clj" target="_blank">namespace</a>.
 Have a look around the project and you will understand how most functions work.